jorge-llanque/jorge-llanque/README.md

 Hi, I'm Jorge LLanque, a passionate self-taught fullstack web developer from Bolivia.

 - 🥉 I considere me as a Javascript developer
-- 🖥 I’m currently working on freelance
+- 🖥 I’m currently working in Encora Inc.
 - 📚 I’m currently learning clean code, SOLID principles, software architecture & clean architecture
 - 🏆 I’m looking to collaborate on startup
 - 🕶 I’m looking for help with other developers